Seasonal Flu Information

 - Children 6 months through 4 years of age.
+Flu Shots for Children.
 (The flu shot is recommended for all children from 6 months to 18 years of age.)

 - Anyone who lives with or cares for a child who is younger than 5.

-- Anyone in close contact with a person who is at high risk for other health problems from the flu.
-This includes family, friends, and caregivers.
+- Caregivers in close contact with a person who is at high risk for complications from the flu.
+This includes family and friends.

-- People who have had a bad reaction to the flu shot in the past.
+- They may have had a bad reaction to the flu shot in the past.

-- People who had a rare nerve disorder called Guillain-Barre syndrome after they had an earlier flu shot.
+- Children diagnosed with a rare nerve disorder called Guillain-Barre syndrome after they had a flu shot.

-- People who are already sick.
-If you are ill and have a fever, wait until you're better to get a flu shot.
+- If you are ill and have a fever, wait until you're better to get a flu shot.

 This additional information can help you stay well and provide additional information on the seasonal flu:

 Latest News and Research about Colds and Flu